laurenashpole/inner-image-zoom/packages/vanilla/README.md

 Demos | [Changelog](https://github.com/laurenashpole/inner-image-zoom/blob/main/packages/vanilla/CHANGELOG.md)

 A lightweight Vanilla JavaScript package for magnifying an image within its original container.
-Features include click or hover to zoom, drag or pan on hover to move, fullscreen zoom on mobile devices, and optional hint, close button, and transitions.
+Features include click or hover to zoom, drag or pan on hover to move, fullscreen zoom on mobile devices, and optional hint icon, close button, and transitions.

 ## Installation